chrismojekwu/react-smartmultiparts/README.md

 <FormTwo ... select={[selectObj, selectObj2]}/>
 ```

-### Form Disable Message
-By default the form will display *Thanks!* after it is submitted you can supply your own message passing the "disabled" prop an object with a single key/value pair using "message".

 ### Required Attribute
 You can require applicable input types by using an exclamation point at the end of its field name string.

 ### User Messages
+#### Form Disable Message
+By default the form will display *Thanks* after it is submitted you can provide your own message passing the "disabled" prop an object with a single key/value pair using "message".
+#### Error Message
+By default the form will display *Internal Error* on error you can provide an error message for the form by passing a string into an errorMessage prop.

 ## Styling: